Apache Tutorials for Beginners

 [root@amserversterdam ~] httpd-2.2.26

-In order to see all configuration option available for Apache, you can use ./configure –help option.
+In order to see all configuration options available for Apache, you can use the ./configure –help option.
 The most common configuration option is –prefix={install directory name}.

 [root@amserversterdam ~]./configure --help

-[root@amserversterdam ~]./configure –prefix=/usr/local/apache –enable-so
+[root@amserversterdam ~]./configure --prefix=/usr/local/apache --enable-so

 [root@amserversterdam ~] make